Viny2999/sw-api-node/README.md

 # Star Wars API

-A Simple Star Wars Node API for a B2W challenge
+A Simple Star Wars Node API

 ## Instruction

 To use a local database set in .env `LOCAL=true` and add local uri in config/uri.json.

 ## Endpoints

 Get all planets: `GET localhost:3000/planets`

 Search by ID: `GET localhost:3000/planets/<ID>`